-The following table provides information on the impact of a 10% strengthening of the U.S. dollar against the Canadian dollar on net income and other comprehensive income (loss) for the years ended December 31, 2022 and 2021.
+The following table provides information on the impact of a 10% strengthening of the U.S. dollar against the Canadian dollar on net income and other comprehensive income (loss) for the years ended December 31, 2023 and 2022.
 For a 10% weakening of the U.S. dollar against the Canadian dollar, there would be an equal and opposite impact on net income and other comprehensive income (loss).

-This analysis considers the impact of foreign exchange variance on current financial assets and current financial liabilities denominated in U.S. dollars which are on the consolidated statement of financial position of the Canadian entities totaling two million dollars (five million dollars as at December 31, 2021) and \$10 million (\$11 million as at December 31, 2021), respectively.
+This analysis considers the impact of foreign exchange variance on current financial assets and current financial liabilities denominated in U.S. dollars which are on the consolidated statement of financial position of the Canadian entities totaling seven million dollars (two million dollars as at December 31, 2022) and eight million dollars (\$10 million as at December 31, 2022), respectively.
 The foreign exchange impact for the U.S. dollar-denominated long-term debt, in the Canadian entities, has been included in the sensitivity analysis for other comprehensive income (loss), as the long-term debt is designated as a hedge of net investment in foreign operations (Note 11).

-(Amounts in millions of Canadian dollars) 2022 2021
+(Amounts in millions of Canadian dollars) 2023 2022

-Decrease of net income 1 1
+Decrease of net income - 1

-Decrease of other comprehensive income 23 25
+Decrease of other comprehensive income 22 23